oskardudycz/GoldenEye/README.md

 Do you have an issue or change request?
 --------------------------------
 Feel free to create an issue on github.
-Contributions and pull requests are more than welcome!
+Contributions, pull requests are more than welcome!

 GoldenEye is Copyright &copy; 2015-2017 [Oskar Dudycz](http://oskar-dudycz.pl) and other contributors under the [MIT license](LICENSE.txt).